percosis-labs/percosis/x/concentrated-liquidity/README.md

 underexplored, so our implementation takes this as an opportunity to break some new ground in the broader design space of order-book-style AMMs.

-Below, we outline the approach for CL incentives that Osmosis will be implementing for its initial implementation of concentrated liquidity, as well as our baseline reasoning for why we are pursuing this design.
+Below, we outline the approach for CL incentives that Percosis will be implementing for its initial implementation of concentrated liquidity, as well as our baseline reasoning for why we are pursuing this design.